pieper/fswatch/README.md

 ## fswatch.c

 This is my fork of [fswatch](https://github.com/alandipert/fswatch).
-I wanted to use it as [desribed here](http://blog.daanraman.com/coding/automatically-reload-chrome-when-editing-files-on-osx) to easily reload local web pages.
+I wanted to use it as [described here](http://blog.daanraman.com/coding/automatically-reload-chrome-when-editing-files-on-osx) to easily reload local web pages.

 I looked at other reloaders like LiveReload2 and Tincr but they were overcomplex for what I wanted.
 I only need support for Chrome on Mac OSX.